Kadayanallur Assembly constituency

-Kadayanallur is a state assembly constituency in Tenkasi district in Tamil Nadu.
+Kadayanallur is a state assembly constituency in Tenkasi district in Tamil NaduMost successful political party- AIADMK.
 It is a part of Tenkasi Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 Demographics

 Gender demographics of Kadayanallur constituency as of 01.05.2021, taken ahead of the state general elections in 2021.